nais/cli/README.md

 This repository contains the source code for the [Nais](https://nais.io) command line interface (CLI).

-See Nais doc for usage instructions: [nais-cli](https://docs.nais.io/how-to-guides/nais-cli/install/)
+See the [CLI documentation](https://cli.nais.io) for usage instructions.

 ## Local Development